-UW students must enroll for the six week program in order to receive UW credit.
-Students who successfully complete the program will receive 15 UW credits through the Department of Asian Literature and Languages.
-Students will take comprehensive Japanese classes, as well as have opportunities to participate in extra-curricular engagement activities.
+Students who successfully complete the 6-week program will receive up to 15 UW credits through the Department of Asian Languages and Literature.
+Students will take comprehensive Japanese and a skills-based course and will have opportunities to sign up for extra-curricular cultural activities.

 Students live in local hotels or home stays.
 Students will have to find their own accomodations, but they can find assistance through the Waseda Academic Solutions Corporation.

 For this program you will pay all program fees directly to the program provider.
 The UW Study Abroad Administrative Fee, however, will be charged to your UW student account and payment will be due by the UW tuition deadline for your first quarter of enrollment.